tmaxsoft-us/oftools_docs/compile/README.md

 ![alt-text](./reference_images/9_compilation_log_file_debug_level.png)

-### 4.3 Grouping Option
+### 5.3 Grouping Option

-If the **grouping** option is used with the execution of oftools_compile (recommended when performing mass compilation), all the work directories created for each program are moved under a folder named as `group_<tag>_YYYYMMDD_HHMMSS`.
-Moreover, this option concatenates all _oftools_compile.log_ files in one _group.log_ for easy analysis if some errors occur during compilation.
+If the **grouping** option is used with the execution of oftools*compile (recommended when performing mass compilation), all the work directories created for each program are moved under a folder named as `group*<tag>_YYYYMMDD_HHMMSS`.
+Moreover, this option concatenates all \_oftools_compile.log_ files in one _group.log_ for easy analysis if some errors occur during compilation.

 See below example where the tag is the result of the `logname` command: